-Pursuant to the Merger Agreement, all of the issued and outstanding shares of the common stock of the Company, par value \$0.01 per share ("the Company Common Stock"), will be converted into the right to receive, and become exchangeable for, either (a) (i) \$17.60 in cash (the "Cash Consideration") and (ii) 0.3544 (as it may be adjusted as set forth in the Merger Agreement, the "Base Exchange Ratio") of a share of Beazer common stock, par value \$0.01 per share ("Beazer Common Stock"), based on the average of the closing prices of Beazer Common Stock for the 15 consecutive trading days ending on the date that is three trading days prior to the date of the Company's stockholder meeting to vote on the Transaction (the "Stock Consideration," and, together with the Cash Consideration, the "Merger Consideration"), (b) the value of the Merger Consideration all in cash, in each case as the holder thereof shall have elected or be deemed to have elected, subject to certain procedures and limitations contained in the Merger Agreement, as to which procedures and limitations we are expressing no opinion.
+Pursuant to the Merger Agreement, all of the issued and outstanding shares of the common stock of the Company, par value \$0.01 per share ("the Company Common Stock"), will be converted into the right to receive, and become exchangeable for, either (a) (i) \$17.60 in cash (the "Cash Consideration") and (ii) 0.3544 (as it may be adjusted as set forth in the Merger Agreement, the "Base Exchange Ratio") of a share of Beazer common stock, par value \$0.01 per share ("Beazer Common Stock"), based on the average of the closing prices of Beazer Common Stock for the 15 consecutive trading days ending on the date that is three trading days prior to the date of the Company's stockholder meeting to vote on the Transaction (the "Stock Consideration," and, together with the Cash Consideration, the "Merger Consideration"), (b) the value of the Merger Consideration all in Beazer Common Stock or (c) the value of the Merger Consideration all in cash, in each case as the holder thereof shall have elected or be deemed to have elected, subject to certain procedures and limitations contained in the Merger Agreement, as to which procedures and limitations we are expressing no opinion.
 The terms and condition of the Transaction are more fully set forth in the Merger Agreement.